-Organizations are still concerned with extending the functionality of their enterprise applications to give a wider coverage of business processes.
-However, a considerable proportion of organizations still find that this is best achieved by use of multiple best of breed applications rather than attempting to use a single integrated product for all business processes.
+This suggests that organisations are still concerned with extending the functionality of their enterprise applications to give a wider coverage of business processes.
+However, a considerable proportion of organisations still find that this is best achieved by use of multiple best of breed applications rather than attempting to use a single integrated product for all business processes.